-The second thing that can hold back a high resolution monitor is your operating system's font-scaling capabilities.
-Windows is best at a pixel density of 90-100 pixels per inch (ppi).
+The second thing that can hold back a high-res monitor is your operating system's font-scaling capabilities.
+Windows is best at a pixel density of 90-110ppi.
 If a monitor has a pixel density much greater than that, objects and text will look extremely small and potentially impossible to read.
-When reviewing 27-inch 5K monitors, we’ve been forced to use dpi-scaling for any hope of reading text in our applications.
-Scaling varies in quality among monitors and is not always a sure fix when text is too tiny.
+When reviewing 27-inch 5K monitors, we’ve been forced to use DPI (dots per inch) scaling for any hope of reading text in our apps.
+The quality of scaling varies among monitors and isn't always a sure fix when text is too tiny.